havlasme/ansible-collection-security/roles/sshd/README.md

 sshd_state: "present"
 # should start the sshd service at boot
 sshd_enabled: "yes"
+# can ansible reload the sshd service?
+sshd_ansible_reload: "yes"
-# can ansible restart the sshd service
+# can ansible restart the sshd service?
 sshd_ansible_restart: "yes"

 # the sshd port